SublimeText/Spacegray/README.md

 # Spacegray

-A set of custom UI themes for Sublime Text 2/3.
+A set of custom UI themes for Sublime Text.
 It's all about hype and minimal.
 Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.

-***

 ### Themes